For The Love of Pete

 Yep, born and raised in London.

-And after dating a fellow for five years whose family had a bar in the city’s North End my love for Irish whiskey stayed long after what we had—courtesy of him being caught red-handed cheating on me by me—crashed and burned.
+And after dating a fellow for five years whose family had a bar in the city’s North End. my love for Irish whiskey stayed long after what we had—courtesy of him being caught red-handed cheating on me by me—crashed and burned.

 All in the name of making a good showing at tonight’s shindig.

-Appearances counted at McMillon, Andrew and Colin.
+Appearances counted at McMillin, Andrew and Colin.

 Sometimes even more than the work, I’m sorry to say, but such is life in the cutthroat world of marketing.
 Besides, it usually got around by the end of the night—or over the next few days at the office—as to who had brought what to tonight’s party.